-- Read out the following questions and ask students to answer in the space on their worksheet. - Write an expression for the relationship between the temperature P in Celsius degrees, and t, time in minutes. - What restrictions would there be on the values of P and t? - What is the domain and range of the function? - On a number plane, draw a graph of the relationship between pool temperature and time in minutes, during this heating phase. - Observe students' answers.
-Ask the students to volunteer their answers, giving positive feedback.
-Select good sample answers for all students to write down.
+- Read out the following questions and ask students to answer in the space on their worksheet: - 1.
+Write an expression for the relationship between the temperature P in Celsius degrees, and t, time in minutes. - 2.
+What restrictions would there be on the values of P and t? - 3.
+What is the domain and range of the function? - On a number plane, draw a graph of the relationship between pool temperature and time in minutes, during this heating phase. - Observe students' answers.
+Encourage students to share their answers, giving positive feedback.
+Read sample answers aloud for all students to hear and write.
 These may come from the students or from the following sample answers.

-$$P=20+0.1t$$ $20 \le P \le 27, t \ge 0$ range is the same as question 2, $(20 \le P \le 27)$, domain is $0 \le t \le 70$ (as $t=70$ is when the temperature of 27° is reached)
+P = 20 + 0.1t $20 \le P \le 27, t \ge 0$ range is the same as question 2, $(20 \le P \le 27)$, domain is $0 \le t \le 70$ (as t = 70 is when the temperature of 27° is reached)

-Read out the following questions and ask students to answer in the space on their worksheet.
+• Read out the following questions and ask students to answer in the space on their worksheet: